darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/demos/README.md

 # AWS Load Balancer Controller Demos

-Two independent ways to exercise the same 4 scenarios against a cluster with the AWS Load Balancer Controller installed: a Service of type `LoadBalancer` (NLB), an `Ingress` (ALB), and Gateway API with a `TCPRoute` (NLB) or `HTTPRoute` (ALB).
+Two independent ways to exercise the same four scenarios against a cluster with the AWS Load Balancer Controller installed: a Service of type `LoadBalancer` (NLB), an `Ingress` (ALB), and Gateway API with a `TCPRoute` (NLB) or `HTTPRoute` (ALB).